Confused about what kind of earplugs are best for swimming? Here’s what you need to know about choosing the best pair to keep your ears dry.

-Over years and years of laps (good grief I’m old) I’ve had the distinct pleasure (?) of having tried every single type of swimming ear plugs imaginable.
+Over years and years of swimming laps, both competitively and now more at a more recreational speed, I’ve had the distinct pleasure of having tried every single type of swimming earplugs imaginable.

-Ear plugs were a necessity from almost day one of my swimming career, and the long line of debilitating earaches I suffered through high school were a constant and painful reminder.
+Earplugs were a necessity from almost day one of my swimming career, and the long line of debilitating earaches I suffered through high school was a constant and painful reminder.

-Even though the job is relatively straight-forward—keep water out of the ear canal—the solutions vary greatly in effect and cost.
-Here are the different kinds of ear plugs for swimmers:
+Even though the job is relatively straightforward—keep water out of the ear canal—the solutions vary significantly in effect and cost.
+Here are the different kinds of swimmers earplugs:

 They fit great, but not tightly enough against my ear to keep water out.
 Easily the most expensive option.
 (Sorry mom and dad.)

 Foam earplugs.
-Foam earplugs, while super cheap (they are the ones that look like little foam fingertips), they are not very useful for water-born activities.
+Foam earplugs, while super cheap (they are the ones that look like little foam fingertips), they are not very useful for water-borne activities.

 Great for blocking out snoring and loud music, not so great for blocking out water.

-Silicone putty ear plugs.
-These kind of ear plugs, I would say the most popular kind you see with swimmers, are made of usually somewhat clear moldable silicone that you can ball up and jam into your ear, getting a custom fit every time you use them.
+Silicone putty earplugs.
+These kinds of earplugs, I would say the most popular kind you see with swimmers, are made of usually somewhat clear moldable silicone that you can ball up and jam into your ear, getting a custom fit every time you use them.